 Residential Learning Outcomes

-Students will learn:
+Students will be able to:

-- To maintain personal accountability for their actions.
+- maintain personal accountability for their actions,

 - navigate interpersonal relationships in a mature, responsible, and creative fashion,

 - participate in the Skidmore community,

 - recognize their role in a diverse society.